-One of the top offshore BPO companies has launched on an ambitious ‘Future of HR’ multi-year research initiative meant to study the impact of tech adoption and application on the mandate, skills, capabilities, roles, and organizational structures within the HR function.
-The study aims to making a record of the new developments in technology, changing employee expectations, continued market volatility, and more.
+One of the top offshore BPO companies has launched on an ambitious 'Future of HR' multi-year research initiative meant to study the impact of tech adoption and application on the mandate, skills, capabilities, roles, and organizational structures within the HR function.
+The study aims to make a record of the new developments in technology, changing employee expectations, continued market volatility, and more.

 Through this initiative, the transnational BPO player tries to explore key business trends that are fundamentally reshaping the HR role.
-It also provides actionable insights to HR managers, head honchos and business executives and arms them with an suite of new tools to address these trends and help their people and organizations become more productive.
+It also provides actionable insights to HR managers, head honchos and business executives and arms them with a suite of new tools to address these trends and help their people and organizations become more productive.

 By weaving in several HR processes into employees’ daily workflow, tech and automation service providers are making it easier for people to self-manage their work output; update their status; find their benefits; benchmark their performance; locate other skilled people, find and take training courses (offline or online), assess job candidates, complete onboarding for a new job, and set or monitor personal or their mentee's goals.

 Undoubtedly, the desire to run simple and follow cost-effective, flexible, self-serve models is fuelling a technology revolution in the HR domain.
 New performance management tools are making a tedious, complex process simple and paperless, besides more efficient — thereby freeing up time for the HR managers to move up the value chain and play a more important strategic role in the organization.